Checkmarx/kics/docs/getting-started.md

 Another option is [rebuilding the dockerfile](https://github.com/Checkmarx/kics/blob/master/Dockerfile.ubi7) providing build arguments e.g: `--build-arg UID=999 --build-arg GID=999 --build-arg KUSER=myuser --build-arg KUSER=mygroup`

+#### Custom Queries

 You can provide your own path to the queries directory with `-q` CLI option (see CLI Options section below), otherwise the default directory will be used The default *./assets/queries* is built-in in the image.
+You can use this to provide a path to your own custom queries.
+Check [create a new query guide](creating-queries.md) to learn how to define your own queries.

 #### One-liner Install Script